-Dr James Fitzgerald is Assistant Professor in Security Studies at the School of Law and Government and Founding Director of the Erasmus Mundus International Master in Intelligence and Strategic Studies (IMSISS): DCU's first Erasmus Mundus Joint Master Degree.
+Dr James Fitzgerald is Associate Professor in Security Studies at the School of Law and Government and Founding Director of the Erasmus Mundus International Master in Intelligence and Strategic Studies (IMSISS)--the University's first Erasmus Mundus Joint Master Degree (EMJMD).

 Previously co-convenor of the BISA Critical Studies on Terrorism Working Group (2013-2017), he specialises in applying political theory to dynamics of terrorism and political violence (and vice-versa).
-He is variously published in top-ranking journals, including Critical Studies on Terrorism and First Monday and his current research focuses on ontologies of security, intersections of conspiracy with political violence and ‘radicalisation’ and the discursive construction of displaced individuals as ‘potential terrorists’.
+He is variously published in top-ranking journals, including Critical Studies on Terrorism and First Monday and his current research (and teaching) focuses on conspiracy-led violent extremism, conspiracism and “post-truth” politics and conspiracy and disinformation in the context of the 2022 Brazilian Presidential elections.

 He has accepted visiting scholarships at a number of prestigious institutions—including Columbia University and Pontifical Catholic University of Rio de Janeiro (PUC-Rio)—and currently sits on the Editorial Board of Critical Studies on Terrorism: the leading journal in his field.

 Dr. Fitzgerald has a strong track record of attracting international research funding, standing at €7.37 million to date and is a leading member of a number of research networks, including the VOX-Pol Network of Excellence for the Study of Violent Online Political Extremism, the Jean Monet Network of Excellence for EU Counterterrorism (EUCTER) and the NetLab Internet and Social Media Studies Laboratory.